 As of right now, Thrivecart offers only a lifetime membership, typically with a discounted “promo” price of $495 with an upgrade of $195 (offering affiliates & other features) for a total of $690 – nearly $2,300 off their “regular” price.

 Shopify Lite is another great option for adding eCommerce to your Showit website, particularly if you’re also planning to sell in person.
+Plus, you can quickly and easily set up your own Shopify lite account.
 Shopify Lite offers:

 - Overview dashboard